Politics of Azerbaijan

 Prime Minister Ali Asadov Independent 8 October 2019

-The head of state and head of government are separate from the country's legislative body.
-President is the head of the state and head of executive branch.
+President is the head of the state and chief of the executive branch.
 The people elect the president; the Vice President is appointed by the President and the Prime Minister is nominated by the President and confirmed by the National Assembly of Azerbaijan.
-Presidential term is 7 years.
-The President appoints all cabinet-level government administrators (ministers, heads of other central executive bodies) and heads of local executive bodies.
+Presidential term is seven years.
+The President appoints all cabinet-level government officials (ministers, heads of other central executive bodies) and heads of local executive bodies.

 Since 2008, the Constitution of Azerbaijan was amended, abolishing any term limit for the office of President.[10]
 Last Constitutional reform took place in September 2016 and introduced the office of Vice President.